graft-community/docs/Alpha-Test-Framework.md

 ./supernode --log-file supernode.log
 ````

 * IMPORTANT NOTE: These log files can grow VERY big VERY quick.
-100mb per couple minutes.
+100mb (in multiple files) per couple minutes.
 So ideally, you should start a testing round with _--log-file_ -  run your tests, save the logs locally to send to the team, and then stop logging until your next round of testing.

 * Logs will be saved in the following directories;